 At Briar Cliff University, undergraduate and graduate students in prospective fields of study get the unique privilege of working in one of the region’s only educational cadaver labs.
 A cadaver is a deceased human body donated to scientific research, allowing students to learn and see human anatomy in ways that the textbook cannot show.
-This lab gives an eye-opening, real-life advantage that enhance many health science undergraduate and graduate programs offered here at Briar Cliff.
+The Cadaver lab gives an eye-opening, real-life advantage that enhance many health science undergraduate and graduate programs offered here at Briar Cliff.

 This gives students a “mini med school” experience before transitioning into professional school.
 Working for the Sanford School of Medicine, Stevens has proudly modeled their program to better prepare students at Briar Cliff for that type of experience.

 At Briar Cliff, the undergraduates help graduate students learn by conducting special dissections throughout the school year to look at clinically relevant parts of the body.
-Then, Doctor of Physical Therapy students get to utilize the same donors in the summer.
-“So, when the DPTs come in the summer, they can see pathologies like arthritis or maybe knee surgery,” Stevens said.
+Then, Doctor of Physical Therapy and more recently the new Doctor of Occupational Therapy students get to utilize the same donors in the summer.
+“So, when the DPT's and ODT's come in the summer, they can see pathologies like arthritis or maybe knee surgery,” Stevens said.

 Video: Casey Zoss on the many science programs & resources here at Briar Cliff University.